 Embraer Phenom 300 Facts

-Brazilian manufacturer Embraer’s Phenom 300 held the title of the best-selling light private jet in the world seven years in a row 2011 to 2018 providing seating up to eight (although configurations include six and seven-seat plans) and extended range.
+Brazilian manufacturer Embraer’s Phenom 300 held the title of the best-selling light private jet in the world from 2011 to 2017, providing seating up to eight (although configurations include six and seven-seat plans) and extended range.
 The final numbers for 2019 haven’t been announced.

 It is now succeeded by the Phenom 300E with advanced avionics and cabin systems, although both share the same dimensions.

-The Phenom 300 is widely available in both fractional ownership and leases and jet cards with NetJets, Magellan Jets, and Alliance Aviation all adding membership programs this year.
+The Phenom 300 is widely available in both fractional ownership and leases and jet cards, with NetJets, Flexjet, Airshare, Nicholas Air, Magellan Jets, and others offering the type.

 Phenom 300 Related Models

 The light jet Phenom 300 followed the Phenom 100 very light jet and is now succeeded by the Phenom 300E in the Embraer family.

 Embraer has delivered 530 Phenom 300s as of January, of which 70 are Phenom 300Es

 Phenom 300 Cabin Size and Passengers

 Seating Capacity: 6 to 9 varies by operator